-In some respects, this particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — and of which it used to be a part.
+This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

-This instability isn’t due to it having less in the way of textual support than the rest of them.
+The instability is not due to it having less in the way of textual support than the rest of them.
 It actually has a fair amount of canon support.
 But in order to get at it you have to dismiss, or at least be prepared to overlook, at least one canon statement of at least equal weight.

 And it is not reassuring to reflect that to do this is far easier than it ought to be.